Second or Subsequent Resident Visa

 Travel

-Your travel conditions will be granted for the time period your travel conditions would have been valid for, if you'd applied for them at the time your previous Resident Visa expired.
+Your travel conditions will be granted for the time period your travel conditions would have been valid for, if you had applied for them at the time your previous Resident Visa expired.

 If you were eligible for a Permanent Resident Visa when your Resident Visa expired, your travel conditions will be valid for 24 months from the date your visa expired.

-If you're granted a Second or Subsequent Resident Visa as the partner of a New Zealand citizen, your travel conditions will be valid for 24 months.
+If you are granted a Second or Subsequent Resident Visa as the partner of a New Zealand citizen, your travel conditions will be valid for 24 months.

 Section 49 conditions

-If you had any section 49 conditions on your previous Resident Visa, they'll apply to your Second or Subsequent Resident Visa too.
+If you had any section 49 conditions on your previous Resident Visa, they will apply to your Second or Subsequent Resident Visa too.

 Notes

-If you've already met your section 49 conditions, you should provide evidence that you've done so when you apply for a Second or Subsequent Resident Visa.
+If you have already met your section 49 conditions, you should provide evidence that you have done so when you apply for a Second or Subsequent Resident Visa.

 Keep your visa in a valid passport